TRaSH-Guides/Guides/docs/Sonarr/sonarr-collection-of-custom-formats.md

     Groups that:

-    - Only use one source.(So called one disc wonders.)
+    - Only use one source (poetically dubbed "one disc wonders").
-    - Use a fully automated way without checking.
+    - Use a fully automated method without double-checking.
-    - Don't check their stuff.
+    - Don't check/review their releases prior to uploading.
     - Haven't released much. (yet)
-    - Retired and don't have the best quality by todays standards
+    - Have retired and don't have the best quality by today's standards
     - Follow the [Contributing General Guidelines](https://github.com/TRaSH-Guides/Guides/blob/master/CONTRIBUTING.md#general-guidelines){:target="_blank" rel="noopener noreferrer"}.

 ??? example "JSON - [Click to show/hide]"